CS207G7/cs207-FinalProject/README.md

 ------------
 ### 1.Motivation and Feature Description

-Our team of software developers expect to deliver a feature able to keep tract of all the elementary reactions computed by a user.
+Our team of software developers expect to deliver a feature able to keep track of all the elementary reactions computed by a user.

-The feature will efficientely browse into a list of reactions that have been computed and it will sort them by elements of interest such as by reversible or non-reversible reactions, by specie, by temperature, by concentration, by reactants and by products.
+The feature will efficiently browse into a list of reactions that have been computed and it will sort them by elements of interest such as species, temperature, date, and reversible or non-reversible reactions.

 We think that the feature will be really useful for scientists interested in building their own database of elementary reactions.
-The devised feature will allow the user to explore reactions without the need of computing again.
-Not bad, right?!
+The devised feature will allow the user to explore reactions without the need for computing again.
 Beside saving time for the computation, the user might grow its own database that could be eventually shared with other users.

 Our feature will ultimately allow the user to find quickly the information related to the reactions already computed.

 ### 2.Feature and Code Base (and Package)

-The feature is going to fit into our code base because it will store each reaction computed by the base code.
-Our feature will store them in a database.
-The database will be accessible from the user.
-The module is going to use the methods enfolded in the module to find the reactions requested by the user.
+The feature is going to fit into our code base because it will store each reaction computed by chemkin.
+Our feature will store them in a database either adjacent to or combined with the NASA polynomials.
+Updates to our code will give the user methods enfolded in the module to find the reactions requested by the user.

 ### 3.Module